The 30-Hour Week: Systems That Run Your $50K–$75K Business Without You

 Business runs 4–5 days without founder involvement

-Layer 3: Strategic Focus—Work Only on Non-Delegatable Leverage
+Layer 3: Strategic Focus On Non-Delegatable Founder Leverage

-Once operations and decisions run autonomously, the founder's time focuses on strategic leverage—work only they can do that multiplies business value.
+Once operations and decisions run autonomously, the founder’s time can shift to strategic leverage—work only they can do that multiplies business value.

-Most founders at this stage still default to execution mode even when operations don’t need them.
-They check Slack habitually, join meetings unnecessarily, and review work that doesn’t require review.
+Most founders at this stage still default to execution mode even when operations don’t need them, checking Slack habitually, joining meetings unnecessarily, and reviewing work that doesn’t require their review.

-An agency earning $73,000/month had achieved operational independence.
-The team ran the daily business.
-Decisions distributed.
-The founder worked 38 hours weekly but felt unproductive.
+An agency earning $73,000/month had achieved operational independence: the team ran the daily business, decisions were distributed, and the founder worked 38 hours weekly but still felt unproductive.

 I audited his typical week: